-Is this man clad in fur pelts and a police vest a "violent leftist" and Antifa member, videotaped participating when supporters of President Donald Trump stormed the United States Capitol January 6, 2021?
+Is this man clad in fur pelts and a police vest a "violent leftist" and antifa member, videotaped participating when supporters of President Donald Trump stormed the U.S. Capitol January 6, 2021?
 No, that's not true: In a video published on the New York Post website, Aaron Mostofsky said he believed Trump had won the election and that his supporters "were cheated."
 The U.S. District Court for the District of Columbia criminal complaint, which charges Mostofsky with the felony of theft of government property, describes him as a Trump supporter.

 The claim appeared in an article (archived here) published January 14, 2021 by the Conservatives Army on conservativesarmy.com under the title, "Another Violent Leftist Arrested at US Capital [sic] Protest: Registered Democrat and 34-Year-Old Son of a New York Judge. ".
 It opened:

 Mr. Mostofsky is a 34 year old registered Democrat and the son of a New York Judge.
 He is seen in the picture above dressed in fur, carrying a stick and wearing a bullet proof police vest he had stolen.
 Mostofsky is standing beside the man who carried a Confederate flag into the event.
 This indicates they possibly knew each other and both appear to be outsiders and leftist demons plotting to smear Trump supporters.

 (Source: ConservativesArmy.com screenshot taken on Fri Jan 14 7:13:32 2021 UTC)